slackrpg/slack-orm/README.md

 versioning scheme of the following format:

 * `MAJOR` - modified when major, incompatible changes are made to the library,
-* `MINOR` - modified when functionality is added in a backwards-compatible mannder, and
+* `MINOR` - modified when functionality is added in a backwards-compatible manner, and
 * `PATCH` - patches to existing functionality, such as documentation and bug fixes.